 Read our full analysis to find out how much single people and couples need for a happy retirement.

 - Find out more: how much will I need to retire?

-You’ll need to think carefully about how to protect the longevity of your pension savings so you have enough to last.
+You’ll need to think carefully about how to protect the longevity of your pension savings so you have enough to last your whole retirement.

 You should also consider how withdrawing affects the income tax you’ll pay.
-You’re allowed to withdraw 25% of your pot tax-free and the rest is taxed as income when it’s withdrawn at your ‘highest marginal rate’ at that time.
+You’re allowed to withdraw 25% of your pension pot free of tax, and the rest is taxed as income when it’s withdrawn at your ‘highest marginal rate’ at that time.

-Mr Cameron says: ‘Crucially, if you take out a large amount of your pension in a tax year – or even cash in the whole pot – this could push you into a higher tax bracket, resulting in you paying more tax than you would have if you’d taken smaller amounts out over a longer time period.’
+If you take out a large amount of your pension in a tax year – or even cash in the whole pot – this could push you into a higher tax bracket, resulting in you paying more tax than you would have if you’d taken out smaller amounts over a longer time period.

 Delay taking your pension, if you can

 One thing you can consider is deferring your private pension.

 If you’re in a defined contribution scheme, delaying when you claim means that you leave it invested for longer, so you could have a bigger pension pot when you come to retire.

 Deferring also means that you can continue to save as much as £40,000 a year into a pension and earn tax relief under current rules.